 Once you've uploaded the data into your table, it's time for the fun part - customization!
 This tutorial will run through all of the customization options available to you when creating a table.
-There is a separate article if you are specifically curious about adding sparklines and bar charts to your table.
-Numbers 1-3 of this tutorial are on the 3 Visualize tab and number 4 is on the 4 Publish & Embed tab.
-This tutorial will explain each feature and give examples of when they are useful.
+There is a separate article if you are specifically interested in learning more about adding sparklines and bar charts to your table.

 In any tab of step 3 Visualize, you can normally click, hold, and drag the arrow in the lower right corner to scale the chart window or manually determine the dimension of the chart by entering values in the boxes below the chart ("Resize to").
 However, if you do this with a table, it may end up reverting back depending on how many rows per page you'd like to show.
 So this step is not as important as other chart types.